 Historically, ports and adjacent areas had a pronounced maritime support function with a clearly defined port district composed of docks, piers, warehouses, and other related activities.
 These are usually referred to as first-tier logistics since they are directly related to the support of the port’s cargo transfer.
 Low mechanization levels implied the usage of a large workforce manually handling break bulk cargo; loading or unloading ships, and moving to adjacent transit sheds.
-This was a time-consuming process with ships spending a significant amount of time at ports; in many cases, two-third of their operational time.
-Directly adjacent to port districts were the second tier of port-centric logistics, which included warehouses, distribution centers, manufacturing, and commercial and financial districts.
+This was a time-consuming process with ships spending a significant amount of time at ports; in many cases, two-thirds of their operational time.
+The second tier of port-centric logistics was directly adjacent to port districts, which included warehouses, distribution centers, manufacturing, and commercial and financial districts.
 Inefficiencies in port operations and throughput were a strong driver for containerization, and its diffusion indirectly incited a dissociation between ports and their logistical activities.